The Merv Griffin Show: In popular culture

-Seinfeld spoofed the show in Season 9, Episode 6, “The Merv Griffin Show,” in which Cosmo Kramer pretends that he hosts his own talk show using the discarded set from the show, which he sets up in his apartment.
+Seinfeld spoofed the show in the season nine episode "The Merv Griffin Show", in which Cosmo Kramer finds discarded furnishings from the show's set, installs them in his apartment and begins pretending to host his own talk show.

-Andy Kaufman's appearance on the show was a feature in the plot of the 1999 biopic Man on the Moon, with Griffin being played by character actor Mike Villani.
-The movie claims that all guests of the show receive an autographed photo of Griffin, coupons, and Turtle Wax.
+Andy Kaufman's appearance on the show was depicted in the 1999 biographical film Man on the Moon, with Griffin portrayed by actor Mike Villani.

-The Merv Griffin Show was parodied on Second City Television, with Griffin played by Rick Moranis.
-The sketches included a crossover with The Andy Griffith Show and a mash-up of 2001: A Space Odyssey and Close Encounters of the Third Kind.
+The Merv Griffin Show was parodied on SCTV, with Rick Moranis portraying Griffin.
+One sketch, titled "The Merv Griffith Show", combined parodies of Griffin's program and The Andy Griffith Show, with Moranis portraying Griffin as a version of Andy Griffith.
+Another sketch combined the program with elements of 2001: A Space Odyssey and Close Encounters of the Third Kind.